-NOTE 44.
-GRANTS AND PURCHASED SERVICES - TERRITORIAL
+Reference NOTE 44.
+GRANTS AND PURCHASED TERRITORIAL) SERVICES -

-Description and Material Accounting Policies Relating to Grants and Purchased Services - Territorial

-Grants are amounts provided, by the Agency, to non-ACT Government agencies for general assistance or for a particular purpose.
-Grants may be for capital, current or recurrent purposes and the category reflects the use of the grant.
-The grants given are usually subject to terms and conditions set out in the contract, correspondence, or by legislation.
+Description and Material Accounting Policies Relating to Grants and Purchas Grants are amounts provided, by the Agency, to non-ACT Government agencie purpose.
+Grants may be for capital, current or recurrent purposes and the ca grants given are usually subject to terms and conditions set out in the contract es for general assistance or for ategory reflects the use of the e grant.
+The

-Purchased services are amounts paid to obtain services from other ACT Government agencies and external parties.
-'Burley Griffin Agency' has only purchased services from other ACT Government Agencies.
+Purchased services are amounts paid to obtain services from other ACT Go 'Burley Griffin Agency' has only purchased services from other ACT Governme - rnal parties.

-2022 \$'000 2021 \$'000
+2023 \$'000 2022 \$'000

-Recurrent Grants Ţ Ŧ
+Recurrent Grants \$ 000 Ŷ ÜÜÜ

 Environment Management Organisations

 Community Heritage Organisations

 Total Recurrent Grants

 Capital Grants

 Environment Management Organisations

 Community Heritage Organisations

 Total Capital Grants

 Purchased Services Payments

 'Example Heritage Authority'

 'Example Land Management Authority'

 Total Purchased Services Payments

 Total Grants and Purchased Services